 WHO WE ARE

 Our foundation is not only in the business of raising funds successfully – ours is a philanthropic movement and a powerful partnership with generous and committed donors.
-Together, our mission is to ensure that people of all ages with physical disabilities receive the best rehabilitation possible to maximize their quality of life while helping them realize their full potential.
+Together, our mission is to ensure that people of all ages with physical impairments receive the best rehabilitation possible to maximize their quality of life while helping them realize their full potential.

 We believe that anything is possible.
 We are driven to help Miriam, who was born with various neuro-motor impairments, ride an adapted bike for the first time or to ensure that Nick can safely navigate public transportation after losing his sight.
 We are passionate about ensuring that people of all ages, including seniors like Iris, master their new ability to hear after a cochlear implant.